 Many of the tools used by individuals who are blind or visually impaired for accessing print or accessing electronic information are used for writing as well.
-For example, if your child uses a computer, she will be able to write by means of a typical word-processing program and use a screen-reading program, refreshable braille, or a screen magnifier to read what he has just written.
+For example, if your child uses a computer, she will be able to write by means of a typical word-processing program and use a screen-reading program, refreshable braille, or a screen magnifier to read what she has just written.
 Another method of "writing" for some visually impaired people is dictating information to an audio recording device or speaking to a computer that uses speech recognition software instead of writing in print.

 Children whose vision allows them to write print may often find that using dark felt-tip markers or other devices that leave dark markings on a page lets them read what they are writing more easily.
 The sharper the contrast between your child's writing surface and the words she is writing, the easier it will be for her to produce legible text and read it as well.
 Black or navy ink on ivory paper may be best, although some children prefer white or yellow paper.
 (Bright white paper may cause glare.)
 There is also special paper with dark, wide lines (known as bold-lined paper) available that can be helpful as well.
 She can also place her paper on a dark-colored nonskid mat to avoid writing off the page.

 Various writing guides or templates allow your child to sign her name, address an envelope, or fill out a simple form.
 Writing guides are typically made of dark cardboard or dark plastic and are used by laying them over white or light-colored paper.
 They work by having a cutout space or raised lines where someone can write, helping the writer stay on the line or in place.
 Some writing guides have elasticized cord or string stretched across them to help with writing that drops below the line; for example, the letters g, j, p, and q.

 Other writing tools include: